deopurkar/deopurkar.github.io/teaching/ag2021/index.md

 We will begin with affine varieties&#x2014;solution sets of polynomial equations&#x2014;and use these as building blocks to construct a rich world of geometric objects that include Riemann surfaces, projective spaces, Grassmannians, etc.

+# Announcements

+1. The first lecture will be on Tuesday, July 27 from 2pm-3pm in COP G021.
+2. The lectures will be live streamed and recorded (links will be posted on this page).

 # References

 1. [Basic Algebraic Geometry, Part I by I. Shafarevich](https://link.springer.com/book/10.1007/978-3-642-37956-7) (primary text)